Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 Advanced Scheduling
 ...................

-Each model may have its own temporality (ex: a climate model should imply a reactivity a lot lower than the one of an ant), and the most reactive models somehow dictate the fundamental frequency of the simulation.
+Each model may have its own temporality (e.g. a climate model should imply a reactivity a lot lower than the one of an ant), and the most reactive models somehow dictate the fundamental frequency of the simulation.

 A synchronous simulation must then be able to rely on a fundamental frequency as high as needed for the most reactive models, yet designed so that the other models, sometimes based on time-scales many orders of magnitude larger, can be still efficiently evaluated; scalability-wise, scheduling all actors at all ticks is clearly not an option (short of wasting huge simulation resources).

-Moreover most models could not simply accommodate a sub-frequency of their choice (ex: being run at 2 Hz where the fundamental frequency is 100 Hz): their behaviour is not even periodic, as in the general case it may be fully erratic (ex: determined from one scheduling to the next) or passive (only triggered by incoming actor messages).
+Moreover most models could not simply accommodate a sub-frequency of their choice (e.g. being run at 2 Hz where the fundamental frequency is 100 Hz): their behaviour is not even periodic, as in the general case it may be fully erratic (e.g. determined from one scheduling to the next) or passive (only triggered by incoming actor messages).

 So Sim-Diasca offers not only a full control on the scheduling of models, with the possibility of declaring or withdrawing ticks for their spontaneous behaviours, but also can evaluate model instances in a rather efficient way: this is done fully in parallel, only the relevant actors are scheduled, and jumps over any idle determined to be idle are automatically performed (based on a consensus established by the time managers onto the next virtual time of interest; if running in batch, non-interactive, mode).

 With this approach, and despite the synchronous simulation context (i.e. the use of a fixed, constant time step), the constraints applied to models are very close to the ones associated to event-driven simulations: the difference between these two approaches is then blurred, and we have here the best of both worlds (expressiveness and performance).

-Finally, models ought to rely as much as possible on durations (in virtual time) that are expressed in absolute units (ex: "I will wait for 2 hours and a half") instead of in a frequency-dependent way (ex: "I will wait for 147 ticks"): the conversion is done automatically at runtime by the engine (with a mechanism to handle acceptable thresholds in terms of relative errors due to the conversions), and the model specifications can be defined as independently as possible from the fundamental frequency chosen by the simulation case.
+Finally, models ought to rely as much as possible on durations (in virtual time) that are expressed in absolute units (e.g. "I will wait for 2 hours and a half") instead of in a frequency-dependent way (e.g. "I will wait for 147 ticks"): the conversion is done automatically at runtime by the engine (with a mechanism to handle acceptable thresholds in terms of relative errors due to the conversions), and the model specifications can be defined as independently as possible from the fundamental frequency chosen by the simulation case.